aaron545/Pokewoof/README.md

 #### Added
 - 🛒 **Automatic Pokéball purchasing system**
   The bot now automatically detects when your Pokéballs are running low and purchases more based on predefined thresholds.
-  🪄 Configuration includes Pokéball, Greatball, and Ultraball.
-  ✅ Ensures uninterrupted gameplay and prevents catching attempts from failing due to lack of balls.
+  🪄 Configuration includes Pokéball, Greatball, and Ultraball ✅ Ensures uninterrupted gameplay and prevents catching attempts from failing due to lack of balls.

 ---